 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 The Nightmare Garden

 This steampunk is a hardcover edition that was published by Delacorte Books for Young Readers on February 14, 2012 and has 417 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play
+Other books by this author which I have reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play

 Second in the Iron Codex steampunk series for young adults.

 I’m half and half on this.
 Kittredge wrote a great story, but Aoife drove me nuts.
 She is such a typical charge-in-and-pay-no-attention-to-the-consequences kid.
 I couldn’t decide if I wanted to smack her or shoot her.
 She keeps charging into situations just to satisfy her own needs.
 She whines.
 Omigod, she whines on and on.
 Dork.
 She rushes off to rescue her mom without any planning.
 She runs away to find the Brotherhood of Iron and pays no attention to the signs that practically scream stay away when she gets to Innsbrook.
 I think her dad is as much of a jerk as her brother.
 Honestly, the only two I like in this series are Dean and Cal.
 And Dean is the most decent one in this.